jacoblapworth/akahu-sdk-swift/README.md

 `isGrouped`: (Boolean, Optional) Automatically set to true when it's a child of XUIButtonGroup.
 Set to false by default otherwise

+`onKeyDown`: (Function, Optional) A keydown event handler for the generated element.

+`onSecondaryKeyDown`: (Function, Optional) A keydown event handler for the secondary button.

 `onClick`: (Function, Required) A function to fire when the button is clicked

 `onSecondaryClick`: (Function, Optional) A function to fire when the secondary button is clicked (used in conjunction with `split`)